Amalie Fries

-Amalie Fries (1823–1887) was a stage actor and singer active in Bohemia.
+Amalie Fries (c.
+1823–1887) was an actress and singer active in Bohemia.

 Her origin is not known.
 She performed in Bohemia in a travelling theater company from 1839.

 She was engaged at the Estates Theatre in Prague in 1846-1887, where she belonged to the theatre's star attractions.
 She was known for her roles as a heroine and confidant within comedy and farce.
 She was described as hard working, dutiful, and beautiful and was a popular actor.

 She was not only an actor but also a singer.
 She was regarded as a more able singer than an actor and was often engaged to perform as a singer when the theater offered singing roles.
 Few other actors that the Estates Theatre were engaged for as many years as she.